YuvalShaul/kubernetes/labs/k8s-VirtualBox/C-objects/8-Users/README.md

 ## Create a new user certificates

 - First, we need to get the root certificate and key for our Kubernetes clusters.
-Since the private key ca.key) should not be modes, we can do the whole thing in the control node, in the pki directory.
+Since the private key (ca.key) should not be moved outsite of the control node, we can do the whole thing in the control node, in the pki directory.
-- Here are my commands (at the control node):
+- Use the following commands at the control node:
   - **sudo su**
   - **cd /etc/kubernetes/pki**
   - Looking at this directory I can find: